mixmastamyk/pro_soft_dev/README.rst

 For Students
 ---------------

-An ebook under construction that aims to eventually include, everything you'll need to know to “hit the ground running.”
+An ebook under construction that aims to include:

+    Everything you'll need to know to “hit the ground running.”

 This repository is for reporting bugs and requesting enhancements.
 You may click the "issues" tab above,